tiffkim/2021Fall_finals/README.md

 ### Hypothesis #2
 The first plot is a scatter plot using a color gradient.
 X-axis is the population growth and the y-axis is the GDP growth.
 Using the color bar, you can tell that not many countries on the chart are emitting CO2 except for the on outlier.
 This outlier is making the two big groups to be closer than they actually are.

+As you can see, countries with low population and GDP growth emit on average have low CO2 emission per capita.

 ## Conclusion